 1. FERPA - Family Educational Rights and Privacy Act

 Please visit http://www.iit.edu/registrar/student_records/ferpa.shtml for the university’s official FERPA information.
 For general information about FERPA, please visit the U.S. Department of Education's website at http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

-Students can grant permission to release all or part of their record to specific individuals by completing this FERPA release form http://www.iit.edu/registrar/student_records/pdfs/FERPA_FORM_2009_03_19.pdf.
+Students can grant permission to release all or part of their record to specific individuals by completing the FERPA release form at http://www.iit.edu/registrar/forms/view.php?id=12197 .

 The following policies and procedures will be followed in regard to such records.

 2. Accessibility of Educational Records – Position of IIT

 IIT has adopted a policy of not disclosing personally identifiable information, other than directory information, from the educational records of a student without his or her prior written consent, except in the following instances:

 - To school officials, including teachers, within the educational institution who have a legitimate educational interest.

 - To officials of another school in which the student seeks or intends to enroll, provided that a documented attempt will be made to notify the student of intended disclosure prior to submission of such information.

 - To certain authorized representatives of the United States and state agencies who require such information to carry out lawful functions.